 Well, it’s raining.
-My room has somewhat annoyingly sprung a leak, and of course, there’s been a power cut along our road.
-Rather than enduring the feeling of damp bones, as drops from the ceiling echo into the bowl placed below; I’ve evacuated to the kitchen, where I now sit with a candle, paper and a pen.
-Dinner is bubbling away on the stove (we have gas, thankfully) and I’m stealing this unexpected pocket of time to write something, anything really.
+My room has sprung a leak, and of course, there’s been a power cut along our road.
+Rather than enduring the feeling of damp bones as drops from the ceiling echo into the bowl placed below, I’ve evacuated to the kitchen.
+I now sit with a candle, paper and a pen.
+Dinner is bubbling away on the stove (we have gas) and I’m stealing this unexpected pocket of time to write something, anything really.
 It’s all very antiquated.
 A relic of eras gone by.

 Power cuts are peculiar, in that they show you just how much of your life has come to rely on electricity.
 Your instinct is to groan.
 Mild irritation before rationality hits; it’s temporary.
 A disgruntled house-mate, newly returned from a trip away, has left to shower at a friend’s house.
 Seemingly simple conveniences, like washing, have been taken away by the outage.
-Power showers, you understand – another luxury, much like insignificant others that have come to punctuate daily existence, in the time and place I live right now.
+Power showers, you understand – another luxury like all the others that have come to punctuate daily existence in the time and place I live right now.

 To be exacting about it, the candles lighting my page and the pen held in my grasp are very much technologies too.
 I’ve recently begun reading Living in a Technological Culture, by Mary Tiles and Hans Oberdiek.
-A twenty-year old text, that is speaking to some loose thoughts of late.
+A twenty-year old book that is speaking to some of my recent thoughts.
 Our lives are shaped and formed by technologies; and in taking this from a person, are we stripping the human from their being?
 I’d like to believe we are more than that; more than the artifice that has become naturalised into insignificance.
 Yet today, when the power cuts, I’m reminded of how much my life requires technology.
 How much human history has been defined by technology.
 And that what I do, simply everyday things, presupposes the certainty of having a flow of power.
 It’s surreal to think about how we lived without this.
-If only because I’ve never known a world without electric technology.
+If only because I’ve never known a world without electricity.

 I’ve been chasing a less frenetic pace for a while now, somewhat fruitlessly I hasten to add.
-I don’t want to say slow living, because the phrase strikes me as a bit loaded, and remarkably classist potentially.
+I guess it’s slow living, but the phrase strikes me as loaded with privilege.
 Though certainly, I do desire something less frantic, less overloaded and with just a bit more time to breathe.
 I’ve deleted my profiles from some places online, yet total disconnection is not an option now.
-That balance between seeing real smiles, rather than Skype smiles, is an elusive one to find.
-It’s silly, because instinctively, I know that it’s real smiles that saturate life so much more.
+That balance between seeing real smiles rather than virtual smiles is an elusive one to find.
+It’s silly, because instinctively I know that it’s real smiles that saturate life so much more.
 Time is money, but time is something money can’t buy back.
 So you steal it when you can, and fill in the rest with dashed connections.
 Distance means nothing when you’re a modem away, but it’s everything when you close the screen and power down before the new day.

 It’s been a few hours now.
-The power is still out, and the candle wax has begun to envelop the top of the wine bottle holding it.
-I’ve forgotten what my point was, if even I had one.
+The power is still out, and the candle wax has begun to drip over the top of the wine bottle holding it.
+I’ve forgotten what my point was, if I even had one.
 The silence was broken by another house-mate returning from work.
-We talked over dinner, as always, and our laughter caressed the candlelit air.
+We talked over dinner and our laughter caressed the candlelit air.
 I want this with everyone I hold dear.
 Power outs, and those pieces of time with each another to be amplified by a dimly lit surround.